clach04/watchface_Paragade/README.md

 # ![](resources/images/icon~color.png) Paragade - a Pebble watchface

-Basic digital watch face for the Pebble smartwatch.
+Basic digital watch face for the Pebble Time smartwatch.
 Features:
   * Updates once per minute

 Paragade/Renegon, Paragon or Renegade?

+Not released for OG Pebble, the image used are transparent and sized to the log size, not screen size.
+With the Pebble SDK's transparency support (as of Aug 2015 - http://developer.getpebble.com/guides/pebble-apps/resources/image-resources/) for Aplite platform this results in display issues.
+Aplite support would needs reworking of the image resources and painting locations.

 Acknowledgements